awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* constructs.Construct

+the Scope of the CDK Construct.

 ---

 ##### `id`<sup>Required</sup> <a name="id" id="@adsf/framework.EmrServerlessSparkJob.Initializer.parameter.id"></a>

 - *Type:* string

+the ID of the CDK Construct.

 ---

 ##### `props`<sup>Required</sup> <a name="props" id="@adsf/framework.EmrServerlessSparkJob.Initializer.parameter.props"></a>

 - *Type:* <a href="#@adsf/framework.EmrServerlessSparkJobApiProps">EmrServerlessSparkJobApiProps</a> | <a href="#@adsf/framework.EmrServerlessSparkJobProps">EmrServerlessSparkJobProps</a>

+{@link EmrServerlessSparkJobProps} {@link EmrServerlessSparkJobApiProps}.

 ---